Research Committee

 Eric Morand, M.D. graduated from Monash University and trained in rheumatology in Australia and the Royal National Hospital for Rheumatic Diseases, U.K. His laboratory research focuses on glucocorticoid-induced proteins in the immune system and his clinical research is on systemic lupus erythematosus.
 He founded the Asia Pacific Lupus Collaboration, which developed and validated the Lupus Low Disease Activity State (LLDAS) endpoint and lead the TULIP2 trial of anifrolumab, resulting in regulatory approval of anifrolumab in the U.S., Japan, Australia, and E.U.
 Dr. Morand is also a founding member of the Australian Lupus Registry & Biobank and a founder of the Monash Lupus Clinic, Australia’s largest research-grounded clinic for patients with SLE.

-Raj Nair, M.D. is a Clinical Team Leader within the Division of Rheumatology and Transplant Medicine (DRTM) at the FDA.
+Dr. Raj Nair is a Division Director for Rheumatology and Transplant Medicine (DRTM) at FDA.
 He trained at the University of Alabama-Birmingham as a research fellow under the direction of Dr. Kenneth Saag and subsequently completed a clinical fellowship in Rheumatology at the Thurston Arthritis Center, University of North Carolina-Chapel Hill.
-He joined Washington Hospital Center, where he served as an attending physician.
-During this time, he obtained certification in musculoskeletal ultrasound through the American College of Rheumatology (RhMSUS).
-He started as a full-time FDA employee in 2013 and was promoted to clinical team leader within the Division of Rheumatology and Transplant Medicine in 2021.
+He joined Washington Hospital Center where he served as an attending physician.
+During this time he obtained certification with musculoskeletal ultrasound through the American College of Rheumatology (RhMSUS).
+He started as a full time FDA employee in 2013 and was promoted to clinical team leader within the Division of Rheumatology and Transplant Medicine in 2021.
 He has been a speaker at the national American College of Rheumatology annual meetings and additional meetings specific to regulatory policy, patient perspective, and specific diseases.

 Dr. Popat is Board certified in Internal Medicine, Endocrinology and Clinical Informatics.
 She joined FDA in 2008 and worked as a reviewer in CDER, and subsequently worked as a founding director of the Biomedical Informatics program in the office of New Drugs/CDER/for 7 years where she led safety analytics and informatics including data standards, data integrity/data quality, and Clinical reviewer training & mentoring activities.
 Currently she is the branch chief of general medicine branch 3 in CBER, working on Rheumatologic, Orthopedic, Endocrine, Pulmonary, ID, psychiatric and Trauma/Dental/Surgery indications and manages pre-IND, IND, BLA, IDE and variety of other regulatory submissions.